Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/create_catalog_with_Intake_ESM_on_Keeling.md

 - Install [`intake`](https://intake-esm.readthedocs.io/en/stable/how-to/install-intake-esm.html)

 ## Introduction
-The main goal of doing this step is to update the existing catalog with the newly downloaded files that are rearranged in the organized folders (e.g. `./cmip6/` and `./cesm2/`).
+The main goal of doing this step is to update the existing catalog with the newly downloaded files that are rearranged in the organized folders (e.g. `./cmip6/` and `./cesm/`).
 It is most likely that there are new folders created to store the newly downloaded datasets, for example, model output for a new member of an exisiting model is downloaded; or, datasets of a new model is downloaded.

 Therefore, we would have to
-1. Get the most recent list of all subdirectories in the main folder (`cesm2` or `cmip6`)
+1. Get the most recent list of all subdirectories in the main folder (`cesm` or `cmip6`)
 2. Load the list into a Jupyter Notebook
 3. Create the Catalog Builder and Build the Catalog
 4. Check and Save the new catalog

 ## Step 0: Get Updated List of Subdirectories
 Go to the targetted folder through the Terminal:
-- If you need to update the **CMIP6** catalog, go to `/data/keeling/a/cristi/a/data/cmip6`.
+- If you need to update the **CMIP6** catalog, go to `/data/keeling/a/cristi/a/esm_data/cmip6`.
-- If you are updating the **CESM2** catalog, go to `/data/keeling/a/cristi/a/data/cesm2`.
+- If you are updating the **CESM** catalog, go to `/data/keeling/a/cristi/a/esm_data/cesm`.

 **CMIP6**